The Founder's Guide to

 Overview

 Mercuri is an early-stage venture capital fund founded in 2017 by Alan Hudson.
-The firm is headquartered in Kings Cross, London, an area recognized for its technology and innovation.
-Mercuri focuses on leading pre-seed and seed funding rounds for UK companies that operate at the intersection of media, entertainment, and technology.
+The firm operates out of Kings Cross, London, an area recognized for its technology and innovation.
+Mercuri focuses on leading pre-seed and seed funding rounds for UK companies that sit at the intersection of media, entertainment, and technology.

-The firm launched its first fund, which was £42 million, anchored by The Scott Trust, the owner of the Guardian Media Group.
-In May 2023, Mercuri successfully launched its second fund, which totals £50 million, with the British Business Bank serving as a cornerstone investor.
-The firm has attracted a diverse base of limited partners, including blue-chip institutions, strategic investors, and angel investors.
+Since its inception, Mercuri has successfully launched two funds.
+The first fund, which was £42 million, was anchored by The Scott Trust, the owner of the Guardian Media Group.
+In May 2023, the firm launched its second fund, totaling £50 million, with the British Business Bank as a cornerstone investor.
+The firm has attracted a diverse range of limited partners, including blue-chip institutions, strategic investors, and angel investors.

 Learn More